Don't Knock! Rowhammer at the Backdoor of DNN Models: Evaluation

 We compare our approach with BadNet~\cite{gu2017badnets}, and TBT~\cite{rakin2020tbt} as well as fine-tuning (FT) the last layer.
 We also include the output of our Constrained Fine Tuning (CFT) without bit reduction in Table~\ref{tab:comparison} for comparison.
-For the results on software, we keep all the bit flips in the weight parameters assuming they are all viable.
-In the hardware results, we keep the bits that are possible to be flipped by Rowhammer and exclude the others.
+We selected the baseline methods with the aim of creating a backdoor-injected model.
+We excluded the non-backdoor attacks, such as Deephammer~\cite{yao2020deephammer}, and Terminal Brain Damage~\cite{hong2019terminal}, in the performance comparison since they only aim to degrade the accuracy of the model.
+In contrast, we aim to keep the accuracy as high as possible while increasing the Attack Success Rate.
+For the offline phase results, we keep all the bit flips in the weight parameters assuming they are all viable.
+In the online phase results, we keep the bits that are possible to be flipped by Rowhammer and exclude the others.
 We use 128 images from the unseen test data set for all the experiments in CIFAR-10.
-Test Accuracy and Attack Success Rate metrics are calculated on unseen test data set of 10K images.
+TA and ASR metrics are calculated on an unseen test data set of 10K images.
 In all experiments, we used $\alpha=0.5$ for Algorithm~\ref{alg:offline}.
-The trigger masks are initialized as black square on the bottom right corner of the clean images with sizes 10x10 and 73x73 on CIFAR-10 and ImageNet respectively. $\epsilon$ in Equation~\ref{eq:trigger} is chosen as 0.001.
+The trigger masks are initialized as black square on the bottom right corner of the clean images with sizes 10x10 and 73x73 on CIFAR-10 and ImageNet, respectively. $\epsilon$ in Equation~\ref{eq:trigger} is chosen as 0.001.
 For the ImageNet experiments, we use 1024 images from the unseen test data set to cover all 1000 classes.
-Test Accuracy and Attack Success Rate metrics are calculated on unseen test data set of 50K.
+TA and ASR metrics are calculated on unseen test data set of 50K.